 Suncorp’s commitment to the Palisade Renewable Energy Fund became fully drawn down over FY20.
 In FY21, Palisade completed the Granville Harbour Wind Farm in Tasmania and purchased the Snowtown Wind Farm 2 in South Australia.

-Suncorp has a range of guidelines to ensure consistent decision making across our investment, banking and insurance portfolios on issues including fossil fuels, tobacco and recreational cannabis, and controversial weapons.
+Suncorp has a range of standards to ensure consistent decision making across our investment, banking and insurance portfolios on issues including fossil fuels, tobacco and recreational cannabis, and controversial weapons.
 These Standards, enable us to respond to environmental and social risks in our business and support the implementation of our Responsible Investment, Responsible Banking & Sustainable Insurance policies.

 - the top 25% by 2025